 Even if you usually rely on Airbnb while traveling, it may be tricky to find accommodations during and around the Olympics.
 In 2018 the Japanese government clamped down on Airbnb, and there are far fewer legally compliant Airbnbs than there used to be.

-Barring significant relaxation of these laws by the time 2020 rolls around, the lack of Airbnb-like options will simply add to the availability crunch.
+Barring significant relaxation of these laws, the lack of Airbnb-like options will simply add to the availability crunch.

-If your heart is set on visiting Japan in summer, the heat and humidity don’t have to be a dealbreaker, and you can just about cope by downing delicious kakigori (shaved ice), ice cream, and iced coffee and tea.
+If your heart is set on visiting Japan in summer, the weather doesn’t have to be a dealbreaker, and you can just about cope by downing delicious kakigori (shaved ice), ice cream, and iced coffee and tea.

 Plus, you can take a break from the sultry conditions by heading into the mountains, or to northern Japan, where the weather in summer can be significantly milder.

-Still, if you have medical conditions that could be exacerbated by the hot and humid weather, this is something to consider carefully, as some are concerned that Japan could face a shortage of multi-lingual interpreters during the Olympics.
+But in cities like Tokyo and Kyoto, hot and humid conditions are virtually unavoidable.
+And if you have medical conditions that could be exacerbated by the heat, this is something to consider carefully: there are concerns that Japan could face a shortage of multi-lingual interpreters during the Olympics.

 The perceived Japanese language barrier is usually overstated, and even if you don’t speak a word of Japanese, this rarely hinders people from having a wonderful time in Japan.

 Most signage in major destinations around Japan is now in Roman letters, and an increasing number of restaurants offer English-language menus.
 All this, along with the availability of translation apps — and the incredible helpfulness of Japanese locals — makes traveling in Japan a pleasure.